contact2theshreya/scaler-Data-Engg/sql9/HADOOP/part4/notes.md

 Clienr=t will talk to HDF internally to get the name node information about file and client will only give file metadata to resource manager like location of file etc

+miving our poythin code to the machine that contains data

+mapper parsed data into key value pair and if no of reducer configured is 1 then in each data node partition file will be 1 and hash(key)%no of reducer will go in that partition file